JimberSoftware/docs/devices/servers/servers.md

   "nodns" : "true"
 }
 ```
-#### Linux <i class="mdi mdi-ubuntu"></i>
+#### **Linux**

 > [!INFO]
-> Support is currently provided for the latest LTS versions of Ubuntu and Debian.
+> Support is currently provided for the latest LTS versions of Ubuntu.
 For other OS distributions, please reach out to our support team.

 Download the latest version for the 'Linux Server' from https://signal.jimber.io/downloads (no need to login).